Best smartphones for photography 2023: the top cameras for perfect shots

 Hands down the best phones for photos

 If you’re after the best smartphone camera, you’re not alone.
 Snapping up one of the best smartphones for photography is something that more of us are doing, as the camera remains one of the most important features — along with battery life — for most people.
-Here’s our guide to the best smartphones for photography.
+Thankfully, with each upcoming phone upgrade, comes a whole range of new camera specs and features.

 Trouble is, there are thousands of handsets out there from budget to super-premium, and they all promise to provide a great camera experience.
 The reality, of course, is that not all smartphones are made equal, especially when it comes to camera performance.
 In fact, with so many similar handsets out there, a smartphone’s camera is one of the main differentiating factors between them.